Analyzing the Magnetic Field in the Solar Atmosphere

 There is currently no solar instrument in operation that can record spectral, polarization and spatial information within the limits of the short timescale of solar evolution that will be seen by the European Solar Telescope - EST, and with sufficient resolution and sensitivity.
 Present-day instruments are only able to capture all this information by scanning either spectrally or spatially which takes more time.

-A new type of instrumentation is therefore needed for the EST. The Microlens-fed Hyperspectral Imager (MiHI) under development at the Max Planck Institute for Solar System Research is one example of such a new instrument that overcomes this problem by recording the spectral information for each image pixel simultaneously.
+A new type of instrumentation is therefore needed for the EST. The Microlens-fed Hyperspectral Imager (MiHI) and the Helium Spectro-Polarimeter (HeSP), both under development at the Max Planck Institute for Solar System Research, are examples of such new instruments that overcome this problem by recording the spectral information for each image pixel simultaneously.
 In order to accomplish this, the pixel must first be reduced in size to create enough space on the two-dimensional image sensor for the spectral information to be dispersed without overlap with the neighboring pixels.
 The microlens spectrograph uses an assembly of microlens arrays to reduce the pixel size and create space for the spectral information, while minimizing the loss of light.
 Then the light is dispersed in a spectrograph, forming an array of spectra on the detector.

 Digging deep: peering into the deepest observable layers of the Sun